afreenaanjum/SMS/README.md

 An web application to host short meetings.
 The motivation behind this is to make people in short gatherings to be provided different facilities.

 ## Features
-1. Group file sharing
-2. Synchronous video watching
+1. Synchronous video watching
-3. Instant opinion capturing
-4. Instant group messenger.
+2. Instant group messenger.
+3. Synchronous video watching

 ## Technologies
 * Single-page application using __React.js__ and __Redux__.